-Scottish Book Trust used the (this will open in a new window)Website Accessibility Conformance Evaluation Methodology (WCAG-EM) as a guide for defining the scope of our internal testing.
+Scottish Book Trust use Silktide, a quality assurance platform, to regularly scan and monitor the entire Reading Schools website for accessibility issues.
+This allows us to identify new issues between annual testing and better manage accessibility on an ongoing basis.
+For our annual audits, we use the (this will open in a new window)Website Accessibility Conformance Evaluation Methodology (WCAG-EM) as a guide for defining the scope of our internal testing.

 We tested our Reading Schools site against WCAG Version 2.1, conformance target AA.

-We selected a representative sample of web content from the public website of Reading Schools located at https://www.readingschools.scot/.
+We selected a representative sample of web content from the public website of Reading Schools located at (this will open in a new window)https://www.readingschools.scot.
 This sample includes a minimum of one sample page from all main page types to test the website's full site functionality and range of content.

 The page types selected for the testing sample are: